Dubuque council approves ballot language for $74M Five Flags expansion

 Five Flags management has said the arena has reached the end of its useful economic life.

-"We need to have a full and robust conversation about this as a community," Cavanagh said, adding the arena served as one of the "centerpieces" of his childhood, doing homework at Five Flags while watching his brother play hockey.
+“We need to have a full and robust conversation about this as a community,” Cavanagh said, adding the arena served as one of the “centerpieces” of his childhood.

 “It’s the place where we watched Fighting Saints games on Fridays,” he said.
 “It’s the place where I graduated from high school.”

-And now it's time for the community at large to decide what value they place on Five Flags, Cavanagh and other council members said.
+And now it’s time for the community at large to decide what value it places on Five Flags, Cavanagh and other council members said.

-"People are tired of studying this," Council Member Rick Jones said.
-"It’s time for education and action."
+“People are tired of studying this,” Council Member Ric Jones said.
+“It’s time for education and action.”

 The arena would be demolished and then rebuilt, expanding across West Fifth Street to increase its capacity from 4,000 seats to more than 6,400.
-The increased seating and rigging height could attract higher-profile entertainment acts and increase attendance, which could cut the city's more than $900,000 annual taxpayer operating subsidy to about $350,000, according to consultants.
+The increased seating and rigging height could attract higher-profile entertainment acts and increase attendance, according to consultants.

 At least 60% of voters will need to back the measure for it to pass.

-If the project is approved, it likely would take four years for a new Five Flags to open, likely in the fall of 2024, City Manager Mike Van Milligen said.
+If the project is approved, it is expected to take four years for a new Five Flags to open, likely in the fall of 2024, City Manager Mike Van Milligen said.

 Should the ballot measure fail, the city has budgeted $6 million in fiscal year 2024 to make necessary improvements to Five Flags.